 For coverage in and around your home, there are medical devices which connect wirelessly to a monitoring center.
 Instead of using the landline phone jack, the wireless device uses a cellular signal like a mobile alert system.

-Similar to the in-home systems that use a landline, these systems have a base console and a wearable help button.
+Similar to the in-home systems that use a landline, these emergency alert systems have a base console and a wearable help button.
 The base console contains the speaker and microphone so you can communicate with the monitoring center when you press the help button.

 Mobile Medical Alerts With GPS

-Fall Protection Where Ever You Go
+Fall Protection Wherever You Go

 For many years, elderly people were constrained to their homes because their medical emergency response systems had a limited range.

-Mobile medical alert systems are great option for seniors who want to live a safe, independent life in their golden years.
+Mobile medical alert systems are a great option for seniors who want to live a safe, independent life in their golden years.